 Are you a fan of that famous aphrodisiac that shoots back like a shot?
-Ever considered trying the heavenly combination of oysters and Guinness or in general like the idea of gorging on a plethora of local seafood.
+Ever considered trying the heavenly combination of oysters and Guinness?
+In general, do you like the idea of gorging on a plethora of local seafood.
 Then you came to the right place.
-When I noticed that Galway International Oyster and Seafood Festival 2017 happened to be taking place during my time on this island nation, well I just knew I had to be there.
+When I noticed that Galway International Oyster and Seafood Festival 2017 happened to be taking place during my time on this island nation, well, I just knew I had to be there.
 From that point on I planned my trip around the event.
 I wanted to spend a weekend slurping back oysters chased with Guinness to my heart’s content.

 Before line ups became a waiting game, I grabbed my complimentary pint of the black stuff and sample plate of 3 oysters.
 One solo, one with a slight squeeze of lemon and splash of Worcestershire (my favourite), while the last got a drizzle of mignonette.
 Pulling up a stool, I quickly indulged in my first taste of the deadly duo that is oysters and Guinness.
 I don’t know if Arthur Guinness had this in mind when developing the mighty stout or, if they came together naturally and the oyster just spread its shell, but this was a match meant to be.
 The sweet salty brininess followed with a swig of the rich creamy brew just flowed like leaves on a gentle breeze.
 Effortlessly and elegantly.
 Lucky for me, the taps flowed too and the oysters seemed endless.

-The crowd grew around the stage as the band stopped and the enthusiastic master of ceremonies announced the national oyster shucking competition was about to begin.
+The crowd grew around the stage.
+The band stopped and the enthusiastic master of ceremonies announced the national oyster shucking competition was about to begin.
 This would decide who would represent the emerald isle in the world championship, the main event the following day, as well as bragging rights for the year.
-I didn’t stay for the final judgement that evening as I knew I would be watching tomorrow as 22 countries went head to head.
+I didn’t stay for the final judgement that evening.
+I knew I would be watching tomorrow as 22 countries went head to head.

-Geared up and ready to go the International Oyster Shucking Competition was about to be underway.
+Geared up and ready to go, the International Oyster Shucking Competition was about to be underway.
 From a basket of 32 of Kelly oysters, competitors sorted and hand-picked 30 personally favourable looking ones.
 Time was not the only factor here.
 While speed played a vital role, presentation was just as important.
-The oysters needed to be showed the respect they deserved and look like a plate you would pay the exuberant price for in a restaurant.
+The oysters needed to be showed the respect they deserved.
+They had to be presented like a plate you would pay the exuberant price for in a restaurant.
 No shrapnel of shell, properly organized and separated from the shell ready for slurping back, it was surprisingly intense.
 Done in 4 separate heats, brine sprayed on the front couple rows and shells flew.

 Patiently awaiting for the results, I feel all competitors proved they could shuck a mean oyster.
 As they took the stage one more time, the air thick with anticipation, the judges had spoken.
 Lithuania took the speed round indisputably, but that guaranteed nothing for the top three places.
 Canada, with their first entrance into the competition grabbed 3rd place, Ireland taking 2nd.
-For the 1st place winner, his speed helping, Lithuania was the world champion for 2017 at the 63rd International Oyster and Seafood Festival here in Galway.
+For the 1st place winner, his speed helping, Lithuania was the world champion for 2017 at the 63rd Galway International Oyster and Seafood Festival.

-As the festivities wore down with the sun, I snuck in my last six oysters for the day totaling nineteen that afternoon.
+As the festivities wore down with the sun, I snuck in my last six oysters for the day totaling nineteen.
 It was over for me, but the weekend continued.
 That night was a masquerade party, followed by a more family friendly afternoon on Sunday.
 I only hope I can return in the coming years to attend this annual festival.
-Not only to take in the local food culture that is strong in Ireland, but to once again watch the fierce competition and most of all indulge in shellfish gluttony.
+Not only to take in the local food culture, but to once again watch the fierce competition and most of all, indulge in shellfish gluttony.
 If you’re in this beautiful country in September, do yourself a favour and go.
 It would be crazy to miss such a great event.

 Have you ever attended an event like this?
 Let me know in the comments below!